 To my daughters, who with their ages combined, are 46.
 Though not without their own brand of youthful wisdom, here are few things I've learned and believe to be true, at fifty and then some.

 They don't need answers, and they sure don't need excuses.
 But they need to know that you care enough to listen to them, to see them.
-This one also works in reverse: I don't always need you to fix me, just to hear me.
+This one also works in reverse: I don't always need you to fix me, just to hear me.4.
+Disagree and commit.

 In a spiffy notebook, lists are an instrument for peace rather than a force of evil (really).
 Don't skimp on quality with olive oil or coffee.
 If in doubt, bring a cheese plate.
 Say yes as often as you can, but no is also a complete sentence.
 Don't go without snacks.
 Bring a book.
 Take notes.
 Give yourself an extra ten minutes.
 Buy yourself flowers—weekly.
 Breakfast for dinner is always a good idea, especially on Thursday nights.
 Travel trumps almost everything.
 If you are stuck, go outside.
 If you are sad, remember your spiritual practice.
 And if you are feeling sorry for yourself, serve others.
 Let people celebrate your birthdays: you get presents and free cake.
 You deserve nice things.
 Just not things that break or stain easily.
 When you can't go fast enough, go slower.
 And when in doubt, call your mother.
 You know where to find me.